 It should come as no surprise that Providenciales is home to many restaurants that specialize in Caribbean cuisine.
 Whether you’re in the mood for lobster or jerk chicken, each restaurant has their own, individualized take on island cuisine.
-From upscale dining to the more relaxed feel of a beachside cafe, our island offers it all, at any price point, and in any setting.
+From upscale dining to the more relaxed feel of a beachside restaurant, our island offers a full complement of ambiances and price ranges.

 Caribbean Fine Dining